Frederick888/external-editor-revived/README.md

 # External Editor Revived

-External Editor Revived is a Thunderbird [MailExtension](https://developer.thunderbird.net/add-ons/mailextensions) which allows editing emails in programs such as Vim, Neovim, Emacs and etc.
+External Editor Revived is a Thunderbird [MailExtension](https://developer.thunderbird.net/add-ons/mailextensions) which allows editing emails in programs such as Vim, Neovim, Emacs, etc.

 ## Usage